alt-ab/discord-qoom-bot/README.md

 ```

 <br>
-2. Download dependencies dotenv, node.js, and discord.js (in the future will move to Docker)
+2. Download dependencies dotenv, node.js, GIPHY packager, and discord.js (in the future will move to Docker)

 ```
 npm init